We stand with Ukraine to help keep people safe. Join us

 Enhance your social media privacy settings

-There are useful settings within your social platforms you can use to restrict who can access your information.
+There are useful settings within your social platforms that you can use to restrict who can access your information.
+Most platforms also allow you to block unwanted users and prevent strangers from accessing your profile details.
 We recommend you get very familiar with these to keep your personal information safe and secure.
 For example, most social media platforms will allow you to do the following:

 • Download all your information